EdgeLord69-dev/Progression-Boost/README.md

 ### Usage

 Progression Boost is very customisable.
-For this reason, we offers multiple presets with different quality targets.
+For this reason, we offer multiple presets with different quality targets.
 You can choose one that's closer to what you want to achieve with your encode, and then modify the config from that.

 | Preset | Quality Target Explained |
 | :-- | :-- |